Billingegroup/group_git_workflow/README.md

    ![alt text](https://github.com/chiahaoliu/group_git_workflow/blob/doc_gitworkflow/img/git_clone.png "")

 1. The link shows here is the identity to this repository.
-Vlick on the "clipboard icon" to copy the link to your clipboard.
+Click on the "clipboard icon" to copy the link to your clipboard.
 You can then copy it and paste to your terminal and do:

    ```
    git clone <url just copied>